vitorzwk/vitorzwk/README.md

 ## 🎮 In my free time, I like to...

-- 🏀 Play basketball
+- 🏀 Trully love play basketball.
-- 🎬 Watch movies
+- 🎬 Watch movies like "Project Hail Mary" and "Seven".
-- 🤠 Play Red Dead Redemption 2
+- 🤠 Big fan of Red Dead Redemption 2.
-- 🐍 Play Snake game
+- 🏋️‍♂️ Work hard at gym.
 ---

 ## 📈 GitHub Stats